co-cart/co-cart/readme.txt

 = Where can I ask for help? =

-If you get stuck, you can ask for help in the [CoCart support forum](https://wordpress.org/support/plugin/cart-rest-api-for-woocommerce/).
+If you get stuck, you can ask for help in the [CoCart support forum](https://wordpress.org/support/plugin/cart-rest-api-for-woocommerce/) or [join the CoCart Community on Slack](https://cocart.xyz/community/) where you will find like minded developers who help each other out.

 == Screenshots ==